CaptainStack/shootball/readme.md

 **Download to play here! [(itch.io)](https://captainstack.itch.io/american-soccer)**

+You will need a PC and a controller to play.

+# Development process
 Shootball is a game developed during the [2018 GitHub Game Off](https://blog.github.com/2018-11-01-game-off-2018-theme-announcement/)

 Here is a Google Drive folder for our brainstorming and design documents: